 Kealy Hawk, a registered nurse (RN) and CLC, shares her experience working as a lactation counselor.
 In the following interview, she chats about the challenges and benefits of working as a CLC, along with what first drew her to the job.
 Read on for Hawk's expert advice.

 Kealy Hawk, RN, BSN, CLC

-Kealy Hawk is a registered nurse (RN), certified lactation counselor (CLC), and most importantly — a mommy.
-Her own breastfeeding struggles gave her a passion to help moms throughout their breastfeeding journey.
-She offers virtual one-on-one lactation consultations, breastfeeding classes, and shares her knowledge to equip and empower moms.
-If you’re interested in talking with her or taking one of her breastfeeding classes, visit www.littlebearcare.com.
+Kealy Hawk is an RN, certified lactation counselor (CLC), and most importantly — a mommy.
+Her breastfeeding struggles gave her a passion for helping parents throughout their own journey.
+She offers virtual one-on-one lactation consultations, teaches baby feeding classes, and shares her knowledge to equip and empower expectant parents.
+If you are interested in talking with her or taking one of her baby feeding classes, visit www.littlebearcare.com.

-A lactation counselor identifies as a professional who is trained in assessing and providing support for women during lactation.
-Professionals must be competent in anatomy and physiology of the breast, assessment of breastfeeding dyads, troubleshooting common breastfeeding difficulties, composition of human milk, and hormone and endocrine function.
+A lactation counselor is trained in assessing and providing support for women during lactation.
+These professionals must be competent in anatomy and physiology of the breast, assessment of breastfeeding dyads, troubleshooting common breastfeeding difficulties, the composition of human milk, and hormone and endocrine function.
 Following training, an examination must be passed to confirm competency.

-A CBC (certified breastfeeding counselor) is similar to a CLC but directly recognizes the specialty role of the nurse as an educator and supporter in breastfeeding management.
-You must be a registered nurse in order to obtain a CBC certification.
+A CBC is similar to a CLC but directly recognizes the specialty role of the nurse as an educator and supporter in breastfeeding management.
+You must be an RN in order to obtain a CBC certification.